 Will I be able to help care for my baby?

 Absolutely.
 Our recently expanded and redesigned NICU was created to promote family bonding, with private rooms where parents can stay with their baby 24/7, and other special features for families’ comfort.
 Our on-call lactation specialists can help you successfully breastfeed and pump and store breast milk when direct breastfeeding isn’t an option.

 When can my baby go home?

 The incision in your baby’s back needs to heal before he or she can go home.
 Some babies may need only a brief stay in the NICU, while others may need more time in the hospital to resolve health issues.
 Premature babies will likely need a longer NICU stay.
-After discharge, your child will require ongoing monitoring by Children’s Hospital’s multidisciplinary Spina Bifida Program or another clinic close to your home.
+After discharge, your child will require ongoing monitoring by Children’s Hospital of Wisconsin's multidisciplinary Spina Bifida Program or another clinic close to your home.